Ilya Repin: Move to Finland (1890)

-1900-1905 - Revolution and Disillusion
+Revolution and disillusion (1900–1905)

 The repression of popular demonstrations in front of the Winter Palace in St. Petersburg in 1905 disillusioned Repin.
 He called 1905 "the year of disaster and shame".
 He resigned from his teaching post at the Academy of Fine Arts, and concentrated on painting.
 The movements toward democracy in the early 20th century inspired Repin, he joined the Constitutional Democratic Party, was offered the rank of Councillor of State, and was invited to take a seat in the Duma, the national assembly.
 He made a colourful painting of the celebration of the new Russian Constitution of 1905.
 Later, he painted the portrait of the newly-elected Russian President, Alexander Kerensky.

 Repin concentrated on writing his memoirs, which he finished in 1915.
-He visited St. Peterburg to see expositions, including a 1909 show of works by the modernist Kandinsky.
-Repin was not impressed; he described it as "the swamps of artistic corruption."
+He visited St. Peterburg to see expositions, including a 1909 show of works by the modernist Wassily Kandinsky.
+Repin was not impressed; he described it as "the swamps of artistic corruption".

-In 1900 he took his common-law wife Natalia Nordman to the World Exhibition in Paris, where he served as a painting judge.
 He visited Munich, the Tyrol, and Prague, and painted Natalia Nordman in a Tyrolese Hat and In the Sunlight: Portrait of Nadezhda Repina.
-In 1901 he was awarded the Legion of Honor.
-His painting Get Thee Behind Me, Satan! was shown at the 29th Itinerants' Society Exhibition.
-In 1902–1903 his works included the paintings Ceremonial Meeting of the State Council and What a Freedom!, over forty portrait studies, and portraits of Sergei Witte and Vyacheslav von Plehve.
-Ceremonial Meeting of the State Council was the most demanding work commissioned by Repin, requiring numerous studies of the 100 councilors depicted, and the help of two of Repin's pupils.
+In 1901, he was awarded the Legion of Honor.
+In 1902–1903, his works included the paintings Ceremonial Meeting of the State Council and What a Freedom!, over forty portrait studies, and portraits of Sergei Witte and Vyacheslav von Plehve.